escaladesports/goalrilla-catalog-api/README.md

 ## Environment variables

-Environment variables should be added in the Spotinst console.
+Environment variables should be added in `env.yml` using a key-value list.

 ------